 Boon Lay station connects to a bus interchange, several bus stops in the vicinity, as well as taxi stands and passenger pick-up points.

-There is a bus interchange officially linked to Boon Lay station.
-Bus stops 1 to 4 are added here to better represent bus connections.
+There is a bus interchange and one bus stop officially linked to Boon Lay station.
+Other bus stops are added here to better represent bus connections.

 |No.||Bus stop||Exit||Bus Routes|